awray3/music_clf/README.md

 	conda env create -f environment.yml
 	conda activate genre_rec

-## Testing the Flask Server
+## Start the Flask server

 If you want to test the server functionality with just a local flask server, follow these steps.
 Run the server:

-	cd server/flask
-	python server.py
+	python app.py

-Then in a new terminal run
+Then visit `localhost:5000` in your web browser.

-	python local/client.py

-This can be run on any audio file.
-To change the audio file adjust the path variable `TEST_AUDIO_FILE` inside of `client.py`.
-You should then see the prediction.

-## Training
+## Model Creation

-These steps recreate the training process.
+If you wish to recreate the training process, first download the GTZAN dataset and refer to the steps below.

 ### Preprocessing